Ee-Hsin/policyKit/README.md

 ### Violation Types
 - **StandardViolation**: Used for most policy violations (discrimination, legal, privacy, academic, etc.)
-- **SafetyKitViolation**: Used for prompt injection, scam, or other safety-related issues
+- **SafetyKitViolation**: Used for prompt injection, or other safety-related issues

 ### RAG & Vector Search
 - When a new job posting is checked, its embedding is generated and compared to existing embeddings in the database.